crisward/dokku-require/README.md

 * https://github.com/crisward/dokku-ghost - create a ghost blog in dokku

-**If you'd like me include your app here, send me a pull request, it'd be nice to have a big list of easy to install apps**
+**If you'd like include your app here, send a pull request, it'd be nice to have a big list of easy to install apps**

 ## Credit